EB1A Visa for Consultants: Turning Your Professional Excellence into Permanent Residency

 Case Studies and Expert Testimonials from the Consulting Industry

 Successful EB1A applications from consultants typically share common elements.
+These cases often involve highly qualified applicants who have demonstrated extraordinary accomplishments and the ability to positively impact their field and the country.
 One Big 4 senior manager documented how her work implementing a novel risk assessment framework was adopted industry-wide, supported by testimonials from Fortune 500 clients and industry publications citing her methodology.

 Another consultant’s successful petition highlighted: